Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 References:

-Germline TP53 mutations are almost always the predisposing factor for adrenocortical tumors.
-The likelihood of a TP53 germline mutation is highest in the first years of life and diminishes with age.
-Predisposing genetic factors have been implicated in more than 50% of the cases in North America and Europe and in 95% of the Brazilian cases.[
+Predisposing genetic factors have been implicated in more than 50% of adrenocortical carcinoma cases in North America and Europe and in 95% of cases in Brazil.[

-Patients with Beckwith-Wiedemann and hemihyperplasia syndromes have a predisposition to cancer, and as many as 16% of their neoplasms are adrenocortical tumors.[
+Patients with Beckwith-Wiedemann and hemihypertrophy syndromes have a predisposition to cancer, and as many as 16% of their neoplasms are adrenocortical tumors.[

 The distinctive genetic features of pediatric adrenocortical carcinoma have been reviewed.[